 Protecting the landscape heritage of the fens

 The fenland has always been a land of mystery.
-This is true in particular in relation to the complex history of dynamic changes in the landscape, which are directly linked to both sea level and climate.
+This is particularly true when trying to unravel the complex history of dynamic changes in the landscape, which are directly linked to both sea level and climate.
 Thanks to an increase in research in recent years, much has now been discovered that is finally providing a picture of life in the fens since the end of the last ice age.